Plasma activation of various plastics

 Assessment of wettability, surface morphology and tensile strength of the adhesive bond with epoxy adhesive

 In the beta test phase Oliver Beier and Andreas Pfuch of INNOVENT e.V.
 Technologieentwicklung in Jena have investigated the plasma activation of various plastics after treatment with the piezobrush® PZ3 and the module “Standard”.
+They report in the case study about their expierences.

 Different methods were used to analyze the plasma activation.
 For all three materials under investigation, polypropylene (PP), polycarbonate (PC) and polytetrafluoroethylene (PTFE), improved wettability was demonstrated already after one treatment at a speed of 20 mm/s.
 The method used here for was measuring the contact angle of water droplets.
 In the atomic force microscope (AFM) an increased roughness of the surfaces after treatment with the piezobrush® PZ3 was determined.
 The improved wettability and the nano roughening of the surface after treatment with piezobrush® PZ3 lead to a significant improvement in the adhesion of PP and PTFE.
 Adhesion tests of adhesive bonds with the epoxy adhesive DP460 from 3M on PP and PTFE showed a significant increase in tensile strength of the previously plasma activated samples compared to the untreated samples.